Do INFPs have anxiety? It’s a tight question.

 Fi can make a situation look terrible even when there’s no real danger.
 And sometimes, being emotional can lead you to a back-to-back losing streak.

-If this is you, I encourage you to do one thing: Show up anyway.
+If this is you, I encourage you to do one thing: Still show up.

-Your life is shaped by the moments you step into, not the ones you skip.
-Not the ones you escaped from and avoided.
+Your life is shaped by the moments you step into, not the ones you skipped, escaped, and avoided.

 Have a commitment?
 Show up.